Pure Comedy: Shaq Recalls His And Charles Barkley’s Moms Breaking Up Their Fight [Video]

 Most recently, O’Neal called into Wednesday night’s episode of The Tonight Show With Jimmy Fallon.
 During his interview, the retired baller talks about everything going on inside of the NBA bubble, the playoffs and who he thinks will take home the ring, and getting involved with Michelle Obama’s organization When We All Vote.
 He also talks about a game against the New York Knicks when he saw Halle Berry in the audience, saying he called a time out to let his teammates know that he needed to shoot the ball so Berry would be impressed by him.
 He reveals that his mother, along with Charles Barkley’s mother, had to break up a fight between the two of them at one point.

-Check out the video below to hear what Shaq has to say:
+Check out the hilarious video below to hear what Shaq had to say about their past feud:

+In addition to reconciling with Charles Barkley, the NBA legend announced this week that he will be partnering up with American Express to roll out a new grant program aimed at benefiting Black-owned small businesses in the US.

+The “Coalition to Back Black Businesses” initiative will dedicate $10 million in grants over the next four years to Black small business owners.
+The program is also being held in partnership with the US Black Chambers, Inc., National Business League, National Black Chamber of Commerce, and Walker’s Legacy.
+You can find out how to apply on the program’s website here.

 Comments